jcampbell05/RxChef/README.md

 An __Observable__ is something that can be reacted to (Hence why we call it reactive programming); this could be an event or a property.
 Some examples of observables in the kitchen could be:

 - Getting a new order.
-- How many buns are there left for the burgers?
+- How many bags of chips are there left?

 A __Subscriber__ is an interested party to that Observable, for the examples above our Robo Chef we would be the interested party.
 You could also describe the customer as being a __Subscriber__ since they are interested in knowing when their meal is ready.